dastolks/Class6LabWork/src/lab2/readme.txt

 5. In the startup class document what you think is good or bad about this architecture from the perspective of using abstraction and inheritance.
    (Remember, a startup class must have a main method)
+    //it's great for if we're inheriting something that can be used in more advanced ways.
 6. In your solution when can Liskov Substitution principle be used and when is it not possible.
 Write down your answer by providing a comment in the startup class.